 Source: (Prime Minister's Strategy Unit, 2004)

 - CEA is most useful before a programme has begun, as it enables the comparison of two different courses of action.
-Think about using it at the programme design stage therefore as well as at the evaluation stage.
+Consider using it at the programme design stage as well as at the evaluation stage.

 - CEA can also be used to build counter-factual scenarios comparing the effectiveness of the programme to alternative approaches which were not used and to other similar programmes.

-- Think about which of CBA or CEA more appropriate?
+- Consider whether CBA or CEA is more appropriate.
 This depends on how easily benefits can be monetised.

 - The best cost-effectiveness analyses take a broad view of costs and benefits, including indirect and longer-term effects, reflecting the interests of all stakeholders who will be affected by the programme.
-So make sure the analysis is as comprehensive as possible.
+Make sure the analysis is as comprehensive as possible.

 - Make sure you are using the right output or outcome to build the ratio.
 Try varying the output used to see whether that dramatically alters the comparative rankings of the options and programmes being compared.